gti-gatech/BikewaySim/bicycle_facilities/readme.md

 These facility types and dates are attached to the [2023-01-01 Geofabrik PBF extract of Georgia, USA](https://download.geofabrik.de/north-america/us/georgia-230101.osm.pbf).
 To re-create this network, follow the steps in the `osm_download` module.

-This module contains several Jupyter notebooks for processing OSM data over between 2012-2016 (2012-2013 were created from the 2024-04-22 OSM history dump because Geofabrik extracts only go back to 2014).
-See `history-extract.ipynb` for this process (in development).

 ## The cities that are at least partially within I-285 that we need bike facility data for:
 - Atlanta
 - Sandy Springs